Rucol/Scrapiec/README.md

 ## Whai I did?

 The entire scrapper file, I scraped prices using BS4, searching for information using html tags.
 I was using there Beautiful Soup 4, html parser, requests.
+Additionally I helped with front end in React and a bit with server.

 # Access